jhpyle/docassemble/_docs/functions.md

 If `refresh` is `True`, then after the information is accessed, the expiration date of the data stash will be reset to 90 days from the current time.
-If `refresh` is set to an integer number of seconds, then the data stash will be deleted after that number of seconds.
+If `refresh` is set to an integer number of seconds, then the expiration time is set to that number of seconds.

 For [API] versions of these functions, see [`/api/stash_data`] and [`/api/retrieve_stashed_data`].